 Arranging suitable accommodation can be a stressful activity.
 In some cases, if you have just moved to Dubai and your residence visa is still in progress, your company will provide temporary accommodation since it is not possible to rent a flat or villa directly from a private landlord without a valid residence visa.

-In the event you do not get any accommodation from your company, you can always move into a furnished and equipped unit provided by Blueground.
+In the event you do not get any accommodation from your company, you can always move into a furnished unit provided by Blueground.
 With a ready-to-go turnkey apartment, new residents don’t need to worry about preparing utilities, furniture and moving logistics in advance.
-Guests also only need to provide a passport in place of a residence visa when renting with Blueground.
+The premium furnished apartment provider is here to help ease you through any questions and doubts you may have around “how to move to Dubai”.
+Guests also only need to provide a passport in place of a residence visa when renting with Blueground, and their homes can be booked online before arrival.

 Effective January 2017, every resident visa renewal and application have been linked to health insurance.
 By law, your employer is required to provide health insurance cover for you.
 Often, they only offer a basic level of coverage– known as an Essential Benefits Plan 3 – which covers up to Dh 150,000 per individual per year.
 However, it is not mandatory for an employer to provide health insurance to your dependents.
 Isahd.ae lists all 46 registered insurance providers in the UAE to compare insurance plans.
 Perhaps you’re in Dubai because of a corporate relocation?
 Then the company should definitely have your back.